Thamanat Prompow: Military service

-COVID-19 mask imbroglio

-A Thamanat aide, Pittinan Rak-iad, was associated with a medical mask profiteering scheme divulged on social media during the COVID-19 virus outbreak.
-In a statement to the press on 9 March 2020, Thamanat said that his aide had met with a man, Sornsuvee "Boy" Pooraveenasawatchari, to "discuss masks" at a Bangkok hotel.
-Pittinan told the press that he does not know the man and only took photos with him at a local hotel in Bangkok on 20 February because they happened to have a mutual friend.
-Sornsuvee claimed to have a stockpile of millions of medical masks for sale at a time when masks were in short supply at hospitals due to the viral outbreak.
-Pittinan did not know the man, it was their first meeting, and no deal to trade in masks was concluded, Thamanat said.
-Thamanat dismissed the story as an attempt to discredit him.
-Although Sornsuvee had posted photos on social media of himself pictured with a large stash of boxed masks, he denied knowing to whom they belonged.
-When reporters asked who the masks belonged to, Sornsuvee said: "No one.
-I've never seen them.
-I don't know who the owner is.
-I know nothing."
-When asked about the incident, Prime Minister Prayut Chan-o-cha refused to comment.
-A government order prohibits stockpiling or profiting from the sale of sanitary masks.
-Violators face up to seven years in prison.

 Political career

 Thamanat began his political career with the Thai Rak Thai Party in 1999.
-In the 2014 Thai general election, he ran for a seat in the House of Representatives as a Puea Thai Party candidate, but the election was declared invalid.
+In the 2014 Thai general election, he ran for a seat in the House of Representatives as a Pheu Thai Party candidate, but the election was declared invalid.
 When the National Council for Peace and Order seized power in 2014, he was one of the persons ordered to report to the National Council for Peace and Order.
 In 2018, Thamanat joined the Palang Pracharath Party, being appointed chairman for its northern strategy, and was elected to the House of Representatives for Phayao District 1 by defeating Arunee Chamnanya of the Puea Thai Party.

 As Deputy Agriculture Minister Thamanat has been active in his support of Thai farmers.
 In December 2019 he proposed spending 18 billion baht to purchase 30 million latex foam pillows to prop up rubber prices for struggling growers.
 The proposal would require buying 150,000 tonnes of latex from Thai rubber farmers who would be paid 65 baht per kilogram instead of the market price of 40 baht.
 The chief of Thai Hua Rubber PLC, in favour of the idea, suggested that the pillows—estimated to cost 600 baht to manufacture—could be sold at low prices or given free to foreign tourists.